thenexthub/Codira/docs/HowToGuides/GettingStarted.md

-1. On macOS and Windows, IDEs (Xcode and Visual Studio resp.) serve as an easy way to install development dependencies such as a C++ compiler, a linker, header files, etc. The IDE's build system need not be used to build Swift.
+1. On macOS and Windows, IDEs (Xcode and Visual Studio resp.) serve as an easy way to install development dependencies such as a C++ compiler, a linker, header files, etc. The IDE's build system need not be used to build Codira.
 On Linux, these dependencies are installed by the distribution's package manager.
 2. CMake is a cross-platform build system for C and C++.
-   It forms the core infrastructure used to _configure_ builds of Swift and its companion projects.
+   It forms the core infrastructure used to _configure_ builds of Codira and its companion projects.
 3. Ninja is a low-level build system that can be used to _build_ the project, as an alternative to Xcode's build system.
 Ninja is somewhat faster, especially for incremental builds, and supports more build environments.